Kubernetes How-To - World's Greatest Single-Page Source for Kubernetes

 HEADS-UP Pod logs are ephemeral.
 If you need retention or cross-pod aggregation, forward logs to a central system (ELK, Loki, whatever your platform provides).

-EDITOR'S NOTE For broad, live triage I’ll start with a label-selector stream and then narrow to specific containers.
-If the selector flow feels clumsy, switch to stern or your platform’s log UI.
+EDITOR'S NOTE For broad, live triage I’ll start with a label-selector filter and then narrow to specific containers.
+If the selector flow feels clumsy, switch to *stern or your platform’s log UI.

 Kubernetes: How to get pod ip